Exeter incident: Aftermath

-The Exeter UFO sightings — and particularly the initial sightings involving Norman Muscarello and police officers Eugene Bertrand and David Hunt — remain among the best-documented and best-publicized in UFO history.
+The Exeter UFO sightings—and particularly the September 3 sightings involving Norman Muscarello and police officers Eugene Bertrand and David Hunt—remain among the best-documented and best-publicized in UFO history.
 In 1966, Fuller published an account of his investigation into the case.
 Entitled Incident at Exeter, it made The New York Times Best Seller list.
-Muscarello, who insisted for the rest of his life that what he had witnessed was real and not an ordinary object, died in April 2003 at age 55 following a brief illness.
+For the rest of his life, Muscarello insisted that what he had witnessed that night was real and not an ordinary object.
+Muscarello died in April, 2003, at age 55 following a brief illness.
 Bertrand died in 1998, and Hunt in 2011.
 In 2010, the Exeter Kiwanis Club started the "Exeter UFO Festival" as a fundraiser to benefit children's charities in the Exeter area.

 Skeptical Inquirer explanation

 In 2011, Joe Nickell, a prominent skeptic, and James McGaha, a retired Air Force major, proposed a possible explanation for the incident in Skeptical Inquirer.
 As a pilot, McGaha had been refueled in flight by KC-97 tanker aircraft like the ones stationed at Pease AFB near Exeter in 1965.
 In the article, he claimed to have recognized the flashing red light pattern reported by the witnesses Bertrand and Muscarello: one, two, three, four, five, four, three, two, one.
 According to Nickell and McGaha, before refueling, the underbelly of the KC-97 tankers flashed five very bright red lights in that same pattern.
-The refueling boom hung down at a 60 degree angle and would flutter in the air currents when not being controlled by the boom operator—hence, "floating like a leaf" per witness Muscarello.
+The refueling boom hung down at a 60-degree angle and would flutter in the air currents when not being controlled by the boom operator—hence, "floating like a leaf" per witness Muscarello.